Compare FREE Quotes on Ceiling Insulation!

 How much does ceiling insulation cost?

 The cost of ceiling insulation can vary based on factors such as the type of material, the size of the area, and the complexity of the installation.
 The cost of a standard conventional ceiling can range from £25 to £35 per square metre.
-However, the cost can be between £70 to £100 per square metre for more complex ceilings like suspended or vaulted ceilings.
+However, the cost can be between £70 to £100 per square metre for more complex ceilings like suspended or vaulted ceiling insulation.

 When calculating the costs of ceiling insulation, it's essential to consider both material and labour costs.
 On average, insulation specialists charge around £250 per person per day.
 If you are insulating multiple ceilings or the structure is more complex, it will take more time to install, increasing the labour costs.